Stocks Slip As Infections Overshadow Vaccine Hopes - UrduPoint

 Stocks Slip As Infections Overshadow Vaccine Hopes

-Global equity markets fell back Monday as hopes that vaccines will soon be rolled out were overshadowed by concerns over fears of a coming surge in US cases

-London, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :Global equity markets fell back Monday as hopes that vaccines will soon be rolled out were overshadowed by concerns over fears of a coming surge in US cases.
+New York, Dec 1 (UrduPoint / Pakistan Point News - 1st Dec, 2020 ) :Global equity markets fell back Monday as hopes that Covid-19 vaccines will soon be rolled out were overshadowed by fears of a coming surge in US cases.

-Oil prices remained under pressure going into a two-day meeting of major producers, traders concerned at the lack of an agreement on an extension of the output cuts that have provided support for most of the year.
+Oil prices remained under pressure as traders monitored an Organization of the Petroleum Exporting Countries meeting in Vienna amid worries producers won't reach an agreement on an extension of the output cuts that have provided support for most of the year.

-World markets have surged this month thanks to breakthroughs on vaccines, while investors have also been cheered by Joe Biden's US presidential election win and signs that incumbent Donald Trump will allow a smooth transfer, despite claims of voter fraud.
+World markets have surged this month thanks to breakthroughs on vaccines, while investors have also been cheered by Joe Biden's US presidential election win and signs that incumbent Donald Trump will allow a smooth transfer of power, despite claims of voter fraud.

-But Wall Street lost steam after recent record highs as the Dow gave up some 1.2 percent two hours into trading with London and Paris seeing similar losses at the European close.
+But Wall Street lost steam after recent record highs as the Dow gave up some 0.9 percent.
+The blue-chip index posted a nearly 12 percent gain for all of November, making it the best month since January 1987.

 With at least three vaccines in the pipeline and approval in some countries said to be just weeks away, there is optimism on trading floors as dealers forecast an economic rebound next year.